vilmibm/testing/README.md

-junk repo for testing whatever
+junk repo for testing whatever and stuff